 The development of this Policy is sanctioned by section 96(b) of the Municipal Systems Act, 32 of 2000, as amended.
 The Act requires a municipality to adopt, maintain and implement a Credit Control and Debt Collection Policy which in consistent with its rates and tariff policies, and complies with the provisions of this Act and any other legislations which are applicable to local government.

-DEFINITIONS
+Definitions

 For the purpose of this Policy the following words and expressions shall have the corresponding meaning, unless the context clearly indicates otherwise: